-A double walled tent is a waterproof floor with either bug netting or breathable fabric on the top.
+A double-walled tent is a waterproof floor with either bug netting or breathable fabric on the top.
 A rain fly is then put over top to provide protection from precipitation and wind, hence the double wall.
-They can be used on evenings with little risk of rain without the rain fly as a bug shelter.
+They can be used in the evenings with little risk of rain without the rain fly as a bug shelter.

 Number of People